Skip to content

 Hard work becomes smart work when we tweak the mind to get the best of the best in everything.

-But in a lot of cases hardworking people fall in the trap of self-judgement, self-abuse, and regret.
+In a lot of cases, hardworking people fall in the trap of self-judgement, self-abuse, and regret.

-Personally I have also experienced these types of people in my life directly or indirectly.
+Personally, I have also experienced these types of people in my life directly or indirectly.

-They often exhibit unhygienic, nerdy, and pompous behaviour.
+They often exhibit unhygienic, nerdy, and pompous behavior around them.

-I experienced this car mechanic’s transformation from a hard worker to a smart worker as a representation.
+I showed a car mechanic’s transformation from a hard worker to a smart worker as a representation.

-He was living his life with blossom.
+He was living his life with blossom as a smart guy.

 Most importantly, he was productive, he was giving himself to his family, to his community, to everything.

-He was impeccable, he was taking responsibility for his actions, but he wasn’t judging or blaming himself.
+He was genuine and happy, he was taking responsibility for his actions, but he wasn’t judging or blaming himself.

-I learned from him: in any condition, do your best, no more and no less.
+I learned from him: in any condition, do the best as long as you are happy and healthy, no more and no less.

-Learn how to change your best over time.
+Learn how to change your best over time for physical, mental, and spiritual well being.

-It’s true that hard work is required everywhere but let’s not forget to work smart.
+It’s true that hard work is required everywhere but let’s not forget to work smartly.